-The Ayrshire Coastal Path runs 100 miles between Glenapp in the South and Wemyss Bay in the North.
+One of Scotland’s Great Trails, the Ayrshire Coastal Path runs 100 miles between Glenapp in the South and Wemyss Bay in the North.
 It is a perfect mix of inland and on-beach sections which keeps things varied and interesting.
 With either Ailsa Craig or Isle of Arran as your companion for the vast majority of the way, there is always some stunning scenery to gaze out at (if you get the weather!)
 From golden sandy beaches to rugged rocky shorelines, Ayrshire has it all!
+The path was created by the Rotary Club of Ayr, and alongside a small group of volunteers they work tirelessly to ensure that the trail is well maintained for the enjoyment of thousands of locals and visitors alike.
+Please show your support by purchasing a copy of the official Ayrshire Coastal Path Guide Book which contains up-to-date route information as well as a wealth of information on the history and geography of the area.

 What made you decide to walk the Ayrshire Coastal Path?